National Council of Women of Canada: Founding

-The International Council of Women was founded in 1888 in Washington D.C., United States.
+The International Council of Women was founded in 1888 in Washington, D.C., United States.
 By May 1893, the IWC World's Congress of Representative Women had met in Chicago and discussed creating a Canadian Council.
 The Council formally began its existence on October 27 at a public meeting at the Horticultural Pavilion of the Allan Gardens in Toronto.
 Over 1,500 women attended the meeting, which was chaired by Lady Aberdeen, wife of then-Governor General John Campbell Hamilton-Gordon, 7th Earl of Aberdeen.
-Lady Aberdeen served as the Council's first president until her resignation in 1899; she was succeeded by Lady Taylor.
+Lady Aberdeen served as the Council's first president until her resignation in 1899; she was succeeded by Lady Margaret Taylor.

 Activities

 The Council serves an advisory role on issues based on existing organization policy.
 New policies are proposed as resolutions, which are developed through grassroots discussions on the local and provincial scale and are then debated and voted upon.
 If they are accepted, they become policies.
 The organization then creates briefs (formal papers based on policy), which suggest a course of action and are submitted to an official body, such as a government.

 The organization has sent representatives to government boards and international bodies such as the League of Nations.
-The Council played a key role in creating the Victorian Order of Nurses, the Children's Aid Society, and the Canadian Association of Consumers.
+The Council played a key role in creating the Victorian Order of Nurses, the Children's Aid Society, and the Consumers' Association of Canada.
 One of the first affiliate organizations was the Women's Art Association of Canada, of which Lady Aberdeen was the sponsor.
 It has also played a role in developing the Women's Bureau of Labour Canada, the Federal Bureau on Ageing, and supported the call for the Royal Commission on the Status of Women, which created the Canadian Advisory Council on the Status of Women.

-The Council's major cause 1894-1918 was its fight to upgrade the status of women, without seeking the vote.
+The Council's major cause 1894–1918 was its fight to upgrade the status of women, without seeking the vote.
 It promoted a vision of "transcendent citizenship" for women.
 The ballot was not needed, for citizenship was to be exercised through personal influence and moral suasion, through the election of men with strong moral character, and through raising public-spirited sons.
 The National Council position was integrated into its nation-building program that sought to uphold Canada as a White settler nation.
 While the woman suffrage movement was important for extending the political rights of White women, it was also authorized through race-based arguments that linked White women's enfranchisement to the need to protect the nation from "racial degeneration."